Mossendjo: Infrastructure

 Mossendjo Airport has regularly scheduled airline service to Pointe Noire and Brazzaville, via Air Maouene.
 Road access to Dolisie and Mayoko still is via rough, sometimes graded dirt roads.
 The region has cell phone coverage service by TelCel.

 Economy

-Logging has been a primary industry in the Mossendjo-Mbinda region.
-Some mineral exploration for iron, gold, and diamonds occurs throughout the region, but no commercial mines are in production.
-Little agricultural production occurs in the Mossendjo-Mbinda region apart from gathering of bananas and local forest fruits.
+Logging has been a primary industry in the Mossendjo-Mbinda sector.
+Some mineral explorations for iron, gold and diamonds occur throughout the department but no commercial mines are in production.
+Little agricultural production occurs in the Mossendjo-Mbinda sector apart from gathering of bananas and local forest fruits.